SergeantJames/Shortcut-Trees/README.txt

 		perfect_tree_search() - searches for perfect trees on 4 or more nodes perfect_graph_finder(n) - returns a shortcut perfect graph (or list of shortcut perfect graphs) on n vertices find_minimal_shortcut_tree(graph) - returns the shortcut tree encoding of graph with the fewesr shortcuts

-graphReader
-	Reads graph files from the file 'simple graphs'
-	The simple graphs come from http://users.cecs.anu.edu.au/~bdm/data/graphs.html, maintained by Brendan McKay For size reasons, I've not included this file in my submission

-	Main functions
-		getGraphs(n) - returns a list of all unlabelled graphs on n vertices overGraphs(n) - generates all unlabelled graphs on n vertices